hoist/hoist-connect/README.md

 ##`.authorize(token, [callback])`

-perform a authorize request agains the connector
+authorize the connector with the given authorization token.

-*example* (perform a authorize request against the given endpoint)
+*example* (authorize the connector)

 ```javascript
 xeroInternal.authorize('123456abcdef')